-5.34.
+5.29.
 Senior management (or the appointed process owner) should ensure that records are managed as follows:

-- (a) They are registered upon receipt, and categorized according to criteria established by the organization; - (b) They are checked to ensure that they are readable and complete; - (c) The are made available and stored in a safe and secure environment with controlled access and in appropriate storage media with a clearly specified retention time.
+- (a) They are registered upon receipt, and categorized according to criteria established by the organization; - (b) They are checked to ensure that they are readable and complete; - (c) They are made available and stored in a safe and secure environment to prevent from damage and loss with controlled access and in appropriate storage media with a clearly specified retention time.

-5.35.
+5.30.
 The transfer of information from one type of media to another should include procedures for the control and verification that the information has been transferred as specified.